Conditions

 The goods intended for purchase are placed in the "shopping cart".
 You can use the corresponding button in the navigation bar to call up the "shopping cart" and make changes there at any time.

-After calling up the "Checkout" page and entering your personal data as well as the payment and shipping conditions, the order data will be displayed as an order overview.
+After calling up the "Checkout" page and entering your personal data as well as the terms of payment and shipping, the order data will then be displayed as an order overview.

-If you use an instant payment system (e.g. PayPal / PayPal Express, Amazon Payments, Sofortüberweisung) as a payment method, you will either be directed to the order overview page in our online shop or forwarded to the website of the provider of the instant payment system.
+If you use an instant payment system (e.g. PayPal / PayPal Express, Amazon Payments, Sofortüberweisung) as the payment method, you will either be taken to the order overview page in our online shop or redirected to the website of the provider of the instant payment system.

 If you are forwarded to the respective instant payment system, make the appropriate selection or enter your data there.
-Finally, you will be shown the order data as an order overview on the website of the provider of the instant payment system or after you have been directed back to our online shop.
+Finally, the order data will be displayed as an order overview on the website of the provider of the instant payment system or after you have been redirected to our online shop.

-Before submitting the order, you have the opportunity to check the information in the order overview again, to change it (also via the "back" function of the Internet browser) or to cancel the order.
+Before sending the order, you have the option of checking the details in the order overview again, changing them (also using the "back" function of the Internet browser) or canceling the order.

-By submitting the order via the corresponding button ("buy" or similar designation) you declare legally binding acceptance of the offer, whereby the contract is concluded.
+By sending the order via the corresponding button ("buy" or similar designation), you declare your acceptance of the offer in a legally binding manner, whereby the contract is concluded.

-(4) The processing of the order and the transmission of all information required in connection with the conclusion of the contract is partly automated by e-mail.
-You must therefore ensure that the e-mail address you have stored with us is correct, that the receipt of e-mails is technically ensured and, in particular, is not prevented by SPAM filters.
+(4) The processing of the order and the transmission of all information required in connection with the conclusion of the contract takes place via e-mail, in some cases automatically.
+You must therefore ensure that the e-mail address you have given us is correct, that the receipt of the e-mails is technically guaranteed and, in particular, that it is not prevented by SPAM filters.

-§ 3 Special agreements on the payment methods offered
+§ 3 Special agreements on offered payment methods

 (1) Payment via Klarna

 In cooperation with Klarna Bank AB (publ) (https://www.klarna.com/de/), Sveavägen 46, 111 34 Stockholm, Sweden, we offer the following payment options.
-Payment is made to Klarna:
+Payment is made to Klarna in each case:

 - Sofortüberweisung: Available in Germany and Austria.
-Your account will be debited immediately after you have placed your order.
+Your account will be debited immediately after placing the order.

 You can find more information about Klarna here (https://www.klarna.com/de/smoooth-mehrzuklarna/).
 You can find the Klarna app here (https://www.klarna.com/de/klarna-app/).